Death of John O'Keefe: Repercussions for witnesses

-After the first trial, Proctor was relieved of duty and formally transferred out of the Norfolk State Police Detective Unit, and was suspended without pay on July 8.
+After the first trial, Proctor was relieved of duty, formally transferred out of the Norfolk State Police Detective Unit, and suspended without pay on July 8.
 In March 2025, he was fired by the MSP, after a trial board determined that he sent inappropriate text messages about a suspect and provided "sensitive and/or potential investigative steps in the investigation to non-law enforcement personnel."
 He was also found guilty of unsatisfactory performance and violating policy on alcoholic beverages.
 Following the conclusion of the second trial, Proctor filed to have his termination overturned.
-That October, he withdrew his appeal.
+That October, he withdrew his appeal after his legal team dropped him after being informed of content found during his iCloud extraction.
 Sergeant Yuri Bukhenik, one of the investigators in the case, was suspended and then transferred to an administrative role within the MSP as a result of his actions in the investigation.
+In December 2025, the Massachusetts POST Commission suspended Proctor's certification, barring him from working in law enforcement in the state of Massachusetts.

-On July 10, 2024, Canton police placed Det.
-Kevin Albert on leave based on testimony from the trial.
-That September, it was announced he would face a three-day suspension without pay.
+On July 10, 2024, Canton police placed Detective Kevin Albert, the brother of 34 Fairview homeowner Brian Albert, on leave based on testimony and evidence from the trial.
+Texts from Michael Proctor revealed that Albert became inebriated on duty and "forgot his gun and badge in Proctor's cruiser".
+That September, it was announced he would face a three-day suspension without pay after an internal investigation.
+Canton Police Chief Helena Rafferty said that Albert "behaved in a way that was unbecoming of a police officer and violated department policies about alcohol consumption or possession on the job."

+On September 15, 2025, Officer Kelly Dever resigned from the Boston Police Department.
+On the morning of O'Keefe's death, Dever was working dispatch for the Canton Police Department, where she had access to security camera feed from inside the building.
+In August 2023, she reported to the Federal Bureau of Investigation that she saw ATF agent Brian Higgins and former Canton Police Chief Kenneth Berkowitz inside the sally port alone with Read's vehicle for a “wildly long time.”
+She has since recanted this statement, testifying during Read's retrial that this was a "false memory".

+On November 3, 2025, Canton Police Department announced that Officer Sean Goode was placed on administrative paid leave after allegations of misconduct related to the investigation of Massachusetts State Police Trooper Michael Proctor.
+Goode was a prosecution witness in Read's first trial.
+Amid an internal investigation into his alleged misconduct, Goode resigned from the Canton Police Department effective June 2, 2026.